List of unproduced 20th Century Fox projects based on Marvel Comics: Fantastic Four: Rise of the Silver Surfer spin-off

-In 2007, 20th Century Fox hired J. Michael Straczynski to write the screenplay for a spin-off film.
+In 2007, Fox hired J. Michael Straczynski to write the screenplay for a spin-off film.
 Straczynski said his script is a sequel, but will also delve into the Surfer's origins.
 In mid-2009, Straczynski expressed doubts that spin-off would be produced.
 In this continuity, the Surfer's origins and powers are similar to those of his comic-book incarnation, in that he agrees to become Galactus' herald in return for the safety of his home world and the woman he loved.
 Also, if the Surfer is separated from his board, he becomes weaker; in addition, the board also serves as a beacon for Galactus.
 Director Tim Story said he created Galactus as a cosmic cloud so a future Silver Surfer spin-off film would be unique as the character had yet to appear in comic-book form.
 Film writer J. Michael Straczynski stated that "you don't want to sort of blow out something that big and massive for one quick shot in the first movie".
 New development surfaced when writer Brian K. Vaughan was attached to a Silver Surfer script.